byronburdette/Altar/README.md

 VAltarFatigueTriggerResistance
 VAltarBlockHitTriggerVibration
 ```
-because they require source Engine changes (which is not the point of this uproject - not everyone can bother to compile it)
+because they require source Engine changes (which is not the point of this uproject - not everyone can bothered to compile it)
-In 99% cases they wont matter.
-They cannot be dummied for the rest 1% because they would be used in serialization so for that 1% you'd have to use source build.
+In 99% cases they wont matter anyway.
+They cannot be dummied out for the rest 1% cases because theyse would be serialization cases, so for that 1% you'd have to use a source build (but it is very unlikely you will ever need that).

 ## Dummied out code
-Search for `FIXME` to find all dummied out code you may want to fix if you need it.
+Search for `FIXME` to find all dummied out code you may want to fix if you need it for source build.

 ## Dummied out Plugins
 Wwise plugin is a stub.
-That means you can't use it to actually work with WWise stuff if you plan to do very in-depth wwise project recooking and restruturing.
-In order to do that, you need real Wwise plugin v2023.1.8.8601.3258 - https://www.audiokinetic.com
+That means you can't use it to actually work with WWise audio if you plan to do very in-depth wwise project recooking and restructuring.
+If you need that, you can remvoe the stub and instal a real Wwise plugin v2023.1.8.8601.3258 - https://www.audiokinetic.com

 Rest of the plugins are irrelevant.